Mary Kay Letourneau: Early life

+Reportedly, there was an incident of sexual touching between a pre-pubescent Mary Kay and an older brother of hers which ended when Mary Kay said that she wanted it to stop.

 When Mary Kay was two years old, her father began a political career, successfully running as a Republican for a seat in the state legislature.
 He held positions as a California state senator and U.S. Congressman, winning a special election for an unexpired term in 1970, and the general election later that year.
 After a primary defeat in 1972, he changed parties and ran for president as an American Independent Party candidate in the 1972 U.S. presidential election.
 In 1973, Philip Schmitz, one of Mary Kay's brothers, drowned in the family pool at their home in the Spyglass Hill section of Corona del Mar, California, at the age of three while she was playing with another brother in the shallow end.
 While no one was held responsible for the toddler's death, Mary Kay later claimed that the incident caused a rift between her and her mother as she said her parents tasked her with minding her brothers and her mother had become "cold" with her afterwards.

 Letourneau attended Cornelia Connelly High School, an all-girls' Catholic school in Anaheim, California, where she was a member of the cheerleading squad for Servite High School.
 She later attended Arizona State University.

 In 1978, her father was re-elected as a Republican to the California State Senate.
-He intended to run for the U.S. Senate in 1982, but his political career was permanently damaged that year when it was revealed that he had fathered two children out of wedlock during an extramarital affair with a former student at Santa Ana College, where he had taught political science.
+He intended to run for the U.S. Senate in 1982, but his political career was permanently damaged that year when it was revealed that he had fathered two children during an extramarital affair with a former student at Santa Ana College, where he had taught political science.
 Her father's affair caused Letourneau's parents to separate, but they later reconciled.